Advanced Analysis: Module II – Advanced Certification Courses

 To gain the greatest benefit from this course, please be sure to review the case material in advance.

 How does Dell manage to be so profitable in a generally unattractive industry?
 CI analysts often need to explain a competitor’s competitive advantage.
 How can it do what it does?
 The proper answer can come only from a Value Chain Analysis (VCA), which closely analyzes the chain of activities performed by a company to identify precisely (and numerically) the sources of differentiation and cost-value advantages.
-Understanding the value chain of a competitor means accurately understanding the value of its strategic differentiation.
-The same is true for understanding the threats to your own company’s position.
+Interpreting the value chain of a competitor means accurately understanding the value of its strategic differentiation.
+The same is true for interpreting the threats to your own company’s position.

 You will learn how to: